wilsonliaows/docs/connectors/mssql/new-row-trigger.md

     <tr>
       <td><a href="#table">Table</a></td>
       <td>
-        First, select a table/view to process rows from.
+        Select a table/view to process rows from.
       </td>
     </tr>
     <tr>
       <td><a href="#unique-key">Unique key</a></td>
       <td>
-        Next, select a unique key column to uniquely identify rows.
+        Select a unique key column to uniquely identify rows.
 This list of columns are generated from the selected table/view.
       </td>
     </tr>
     <tr>
       <td><a href="#where-condition">WHERE condition</a></td>
       <td>
-        Finally, provide an optional <code>WHERE</code> condition to filter rows.
+        Provide an optional <code>WHERE</code> condition to filter rows.
       </td>
     </tr>
   </tbody>